Control the Acceleration Speeds of a Mac Mouse & Trackpad Separately

 By default the mouse drivers count the movement of your mouse and depending on your sensitivity settings, the cursor will then move across the screen by a similar and consistent distance.
 Mouse acceleration is basically a threshold setting on top of this, so when the mouse is moved past a certain point or at a certain speed, the cursor itself moves more quickly and goes further, thus accelerating the movement speed and rate of the mouse cursor.

 That acceleration curve is typically either loved or hated, and a lot of people switching over from the Windows world bemoan the perceived quirky behavior of the Mac mouse.
 Likewise, a lot of digital artists and gamers really hate the acceleration curves, because it can make precise movements very challenging.
-Up until now, the only real option was to completely disable acceleration for all input devices after OS X Lion & Mountain Lion changed the way acceleration was controlled, thereby preventing a previous control panel from separating the two.
+Up until now, the only real option was to completely disable acceleration for all input devices after a prior version of Mac OS X changed the way acceleration was controlled, thereby preventing a previous control panel from separating the two.
+But not anymore!

-But no anymore!
-Now there’s a great free little app called Smooth Cursor that lets you control the acceleration speeds of the trackpad and mouse separately.
+Now there’s a great little app called Smooth Cursor that lets you control the acceleration speeds of the trackpad and mouse separately on a Mac.
+You can grab the download from the links below via the app developer:

 Heads up to The Graphic Mac for the great find.